The basics

 5. Pharmacy markups

-Medicare publishes what it pays for every CPT code through the Physician Fee Schedule.
-This gives you a baseline for what the government considers a fair price.
-While hospitals aren't required to charge Medicare rates to uninsured patients, a charge that's 5x or 10x the Medicare rate is a strong starting point for a dispute.
+Medicare publishes what it pays for every code in the Physician Fee Schedule.
+Hospitals aren't required to charge those rates to self-pay patients, but a charge that's 5× or 10× the Medicare rate is a strong, specific place to start a dispute.
+Find the CPT code on your itemized bill and compare the non-facility or facility price at cms.gov.